Teen In-Person Courses

 Location

+Each course is led by an instructor with a teaching assistant.
+Our instructors are dedicated teachers with successful studio practices.
 Students receive feedback throughout each day of class.
-On the last day, instructors will meet briefly with each student to review their progress and performance during the week.
+On the last day, instructors meet briefly with each student to review your progress and performance during the course.

 Questions